 Road trip in Kyrgyzstan: 13-day itinerary

-My Kyrgyz Road Trip is a self-drive tour created by a family-run agency in Kyrgyzstan.
-For years, my friend Aydow and her brothers have been accompanying travelers.
+My Kyrgyz Road-Trip is a self-drive tour created by a family-run agency in Kyrgyzstan.
+My friend Aydow has been guiding travelers for years.

-Naturally, they have created a turnkey road trip, designed for those who want to drive themselves, while providing a clear and reassuring framework.
+They designed a turnkey road trip for travelers who want to drive themselves, while still enjoying a clear and reassuring framework.

-The itinerary is realistic, tested, adapted to local conditions, and Kyrgyz distances.
+The itinerary is realistic, tried and tested, and adapted to local conditions as well as the long distances in Kyrgyzstan.
 Nothing is left to chance.

-Big plus: Aydow speaks French and knows the terrain inside out.
+A big plus: Aydow speaks English and knows the country inside out.

-Before you set off, she helps you understand the trip, the roads, the altitude, and the pace to adopt.
-During the road trip, you benefit from local assistance, which is useful when discovering a country as authentic and little-known as Kyrgyzstan.
+Before you leave, she helps you understand the trip, the roads, the altitude, and the right pace to adopt.
+During the road trip, you benefit from local support, which is especially valuable when discovering a country as authentic and still little-known as Kyrgyzstan.

-The 4x4s are comfortable and suited to the size of the group:
+The SUVs are comfortable and sized to fit your group:

-For 2 and 3 people, your group will travel in a Lexus RX350
+For groups of 2 to 3 people, you’ll travel in a Lexus RX 350.

-For 4 or more people, it's a Toyota Sequoia.
+For groups of 4 or more, you’ll travel in a Toyota Sequoia.

-Accommodation and some meals are booked in advance with local families, guesthouses, or yurt camps.
+Accommodation and some meals are booked in advance, with local families, in guesthouses, or in yurt camps.

 What is the itinerary for my road trip?